carbonblack/cbapi-python/docs/threathunter-api.rst

 Queries
 -------

-The ThreatHunter API uses QueryBuilder instances to construct structured or unstructured (i.e., raw string) queries.
+The Enterprise EDR API uses QueryBuilder instances to construct structured or unstructured (i.e., raw string) queries.
 You can either construct these instances manually, or allow ``CbThreatHunterAPI.select()`` to do it for you: